Esri/arcgis-rest-js/docs/src/guides/server-authentication.md

 ---
-title: Server-based authentication with Esri REST JS
+title: Server-based authentication with ArcGIS REST JS
 navTitle: Server-based OAuth 2.0
-description: Learn how to authenticate users with Esri REST JS and OAuth 2.0 in a Node.js server.
+description: Learn how to authenticate users with ArcGIS REST JS and OAuth 2.0 in a Node.js server.
 order: 10
 group: 2-authentication
 ---